-- An issue with the download causing problems in your ISO file (this is less likely to happen using torrent) - An error during the burn process that alters the contents of your burned liveDVD
+- An issue with the download causing problems in your ISO file - An error during the burn process that alters the contents of your burned liveDVD cd ~/Desktop md5sum linuxmint.iso

-The SHA256 checksum provides a quick way for you to make sure that your ISO file is exactly like it should be.
+The MD5 signature, which is present on the download page, provides a quick way for you to make sure that your ISO file is exactly like it should be.
 So, let's check the ISO file you just downloaded before we burn it and save ourselves from a lot of potential problems.

-If you run any version of Linux you probably already have the sha256sum program installed.
+If you run any version of Linux you probably already have the md5sum program installed.
 Open a terminal and "cd" to the directory where your ISO file is (for instance, if "linuxmint.iso" is on the Desktop), open a terminal and type: